 by Mercedez Clewis,

 How would you rate episode 3 of

 Akebi's Sailor Uniform ?

-Mercedez is a JP-EN translation and localization light novel editor & proofreader/QA, pop culture critic, and a journalist who, when not writing for ANN, writes for Anime Feminist, where they're a staff editor.
-They're also a frequent cohost on the Anime Feminist Podcast, Chatty AF.
-This season, they're reflecting on their youth with Akebi's Sailor Uniform.
-When they're not writing and reviewing, you can find them on their Twitter or on their Instagram where she's always up to something.
+Mercedez is a JP-EN translation and localization Editor & Proofreader/QA, pop culture critic, and a journalist who, when not writing for ANN, writes for Anime Feminist, where she's a staff editor, and for But Why Tho?.
+She's also a frequent cohost on the Anime Feminist Podcast, Chatty AF.
+This season, she's reflecting on her youth with Akebi's Sailor Uniform.
+When she's not writing and reviewing, you can find her on her Twitter or on her Instagram where she's always up to something.

 discuss this in the forum (82 posts) |